 Kings vs. Warriors Injury Report Today - April 30

-The Sacramento Kings (48-34) have one player on the injury report for their NBA playoffs opening round game 7 against the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.
+The Sacramento Kings (48-34) will be monitoring just one player on the injury report as they prepare for Game 7 of the opening round of the NBA playoffs against the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.

 Watch Kings vs. Warriors with Fubo!

-The teams play once again after the Kings defeated the Warriors 118-99 Friday.
-Malik Monk led the Kings to the victory with a team-high 28 points.
-Stephen Curry notched 29 points in the Warriors' loss.
+Last time out, the Kings bested the Warriors 118-99 on Friday.
+Malik Monk led the way with a team-high 28 points in the victory for the Kings, while Stephen Curry put up 29 points in the loss for the Warriors.

 Rep your team with officially licensed Kings gear!
 Head to Fanatics to find jerseys, shirts, and much more.